UCL/research-computing-with-cpp/03libraries/sec02LinkingLibraries.md

     * Doesn't require searching for libraries at run-time
 * Dynamic
     * Code gets referenced - smaller executable
-    * Require's finding libraries at run-time
+    * Requires finding libraries at run-time
+* Less of a concern these days

 ### How to Check